Why Choose an ISA Appraiser

 Whenever there's a question about the value of your personal property, there's also a risk involved.
-It may be the risk of selling too low, or of paying too much; the risk of being under or over insured; the risk of not getting your fair share in a division of the property; the risk of incurring tax penalties or being audited when claiming a deduction for charitable contribution or when calculating estate taxes.
+It may be the risk of selling too low, or of paying too much; the risk of being under or over insured; the risk of not getting your fair share in a division of the property; or the risk of incurring tax penalties or being audited when claiming a deduction for charitable contribution or when calculating estate taxes.

 A professional appraiser helps you manage these risks by providing a written opinion of value upon which you can base your financial decisions.
-Rather than being just an "educated guess," the professional appraiser's value conclusions are based on prescribed methods or evaluation, research, and report writing.
+Rather than being just an "educated guess," the professional appraiser's value conclusions are based on prescribed methods of evaluation, research, and report writing.
 Bankers, financiers, investors, insurers, adjusters, estate managers, trustees, executors, attorneys, judges, federal and state tax agencies—all are dependent upon the knowledge and expertise of the appraiser, and so are you.

 Too often and too late, people find out that the appraisals they have are inaccurate or misleading, resulting not only in greater risk to themselves but also in an annual waste of millions of consumer dollars.
 A competent appraiser helps you manage financial risk.

 ISA training makes an important difference to you

 ISA trains appraisers with the most comprehensive personal property appraisal education program available today.
-All ISA appraisers are USPAP compliant, an important distinction that ensures your appraisal report is written to the highest standard.
-An ISA-educated appraiser is well equipped to give you an accurate and complete appraisal that not only meets but exceeds the Uniform Standards of Professional Appraisal Practice (USPAP) compliancy.
+An ISA-educated appraiser is well equipped to provide you with an accurate and complete appraisal that not only meets but exceeds the Uniform Standards of Professional Appraisal Practice (USPAP) compliancy.

 A competent appraisal report has:

-- A cover document explaining in detail what type of value is being sought ("purpose") and how the appraisal is to be used ("function" or "assigned use").
+- A cover document explaining in detail what type of value is being sought ("objective") and how the appraisal is to be used ("intended use").

 - The methodology and resources relied upon, including market analysis and market(s) selected.